 Much like fonts, ProPhoto allows you to create “styles” for your galleries.
 The default styles all your galleries are set in “ProPhoto > Customizer > Galleries > Gallery Settings”.
 These are the styles that will apply to the gallery unless you choose an override style when inserting or creating a gallery.

 Gallery size and resolution

-ProPhoto will use the first image in your gallery to set the aspect ratio of your gallery view.
+“Standard” type gallery styles use the first image to set the aspect ratio of your gallery viewer.
 This means that a tall first image will fix the gallery in a tall view, and a wide first image will fix the gallery in a wide view.
 You might choose to make a specific image first in a gallery, just to get the size/view you want.

 Then, the gallery will grow/shrink to any resolution to fit.
 This means that on very large screens, all images will upscale to fill the gallery view.
 Use the gallery height constraint option to limit how tall standard galleries can grow .On small screens, all images will downsize to fit the gallery view.

 Your image resolution will be optimized automatically for the best quality possible on the device.
 For very large displays, photos of as much as 3000px on the long edge could be used, but you’ll want to experiment to find an image resolution that looks good to you, without being too large.
 2000px is what we recommend as a starting point.